A History of Westside Community Schools (District 66)

 Leaders and community members determined that District 66 would be guided by high principles of excellence, innovation, and community.
 For more than sixty years, Westside Community Schools has used those principles to realize its mission “to meet the unique needs of all learners.”

 Westside Community Schools is a district of “firsts” and has a reputation for sparking innovative ideas.
-It is the home to Nebraska’s first special education program and was the first to receive national recognition for its full-inclusion approach for students with special needs.
+It is the home to Nebraska’s first special education program and was the first to receive national recognition for its inclusive special education services for students with special needs.
 It was the first in the state to implement full-day kindergarten and pre-school programs in elementary schools.
 In 2004, Westside was among the first in the country to provide all high school students with a laptop computer, and in 2008, the program was expanded to include eighth-grade students.
 Westside became a fully 1-to-1 school district during the 2014-15 school year with the rollout of iPads for every elementary school student and laptops for seventh-graders.

 Westside’s approach to staff compensation is also distinctive.
 Merit pay for teachers has been a part of the compensation system since 1971, and a program of differentiated staffing provides extended contracts beyond the school year to many teachers.
 The District pays tuition costs for graduate work and requires that all teachers earn a master’s degree within the first ten years of employment.